bram-atmire/GDPR-Claim-Templates/Right-of-access-and-data-portability.md

 Please provide me with:
 * confirmation that you are processing my data and that you assume either the GPDR data controller or data processor role for this data
+* the lawful basis that you are using for processing my data
 * access to the personal data you hold of me
 * supplementary information on how my data was processed and stored.